AGENDA

 Kāhuli Leo Leʻa

-This presentation explores the contours of mele and haku mele as a distinct knowledge stewardship system in which language, values, and culture thrive.
-Additionally, this presentation considers legal frameworks that supports mele, including contracts and western notions of intellectual property.
-As cultural practitioners exercise their crafts in modern contexts, panelists will consider the legal and cultural framework that facilitates knowledge transmission and cultural practices.
+Who owns a mele?
+Who has the right to share it?
+And, how do we protect ʻike passed down through generations?
+This presentation explores the contours of mele and haku mele as a distinct ʻike stewardship system in which language, values, and culture thrive.
+Additionally, this session considers legal frameworks that support mele, including contracts and western notions of intellectual property.
+As cultural practitioners exercise their craft in modern contexts, panelists will consider the legal and cultural frameworks facilitating transmission of knowledge and cultural practices.

 Kumu Hula Vicky Holt-Takamine